dpoulopoulos/virtml/docs/source/qemu-kvm.md

     root:~#
     ```

-1. Check if your CPU supports virtualization technology:
+1. Check if your CPU supports virtualization technology.
+If Virtualization is supported, the output
+   should be greater than `0`:

     ```console
     root:~# egrep -c '(vmx|svm)' /proc/cpuinfo
     56
     ```

-    If Virtualization is supported, the output should be greater than `0`.

 1. Check if KVM virtualization is supported: